Telephone Campaign FAQs

-The students are trained to attempt to call alumni usually no more than six times during a Telethon and will leave one answerphone message during the campaign, if they have been unable to reach you.
+The students are trained to attempt to call alumni usually no more than six times during a Telethon and will never leave an answerphone message, if they have been unable to reach you.
 We usually aim to call you every two to three years.

 Yes, absolutely.
 Alumni are more than welcome to visit to see the team in action.
-Please let James, the Development Officer know and he’ll be happy to arrange a time subject to availability.
+Please let James, the Development Officer know and he’ll be happy to arrange a time!